 What Is the Power Of Attorney?

-Power of attorney is an estate planning tool that allows someone to appoint an agent to handle specific legal and financial affairs for them.
-There are several types of powers of attorney used when estate planning.
+There are a few different types of powers of attorney used in estate planning.
 Creating a power of attorney gives individuals much greater control over what their agent can do.
 Further, powers of attorney do not necessarily have to be linked to incapacitation.

 Differences Between Power Of Attorney and Guardianship